youpengl/youpengl.github.io/_pages/about.md

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
+services: true
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

 Welcome!
 I am currently a second-year master's student at Guangzhou Institute of Technology, Xidian University, China, under the supervision of Prof. [Lingling An](https://scholar.google.com/citations?hl=zh-CN&user=DZuZUBYAAAAJ&view_op=list_works&sortby=pubdate).
 Before pursuing my graduate studies, I obtained a Bachelor's degree in Information Security from Nanjing University of Information Science and Technology.